Get help with your tuition. Grants are available for all Baker campuses.

 The Children of Veterans Tuition Grant (CVTG) provides undergraduate tuition assistance for children of certain deceased or disabled members of the armed forces of the United States.
 The program assists children older than 16 and less than 26 years of age, who have been Michigan residents for 12 months prior to the application.
 To be eligible, a student must be the natural or adopted child of a Michigan veteran.
 Stepchildren of the veteran are not eligible.

-The Michigan Tuition Grant (MTG) is available to undergraduate students and is based on financial need for use at independent non-profit degree-granting colleges and universities in Michigan.
+The Michigan Tuition Grant (MTG) is available to undergraduate students and is based on financial need for use at independent nonprofit degree-granting colleges and universities in Michigan.
 Students attending at least half-time may be eligible to receive a grant from the State of Michigan.
-Students must complete the State of Michigan questions on the FAFSA by June 30th to receive grant consideration.
+Students must complete the State of Michigan questions on the FAFSA by May 1st to receive grant consideration.
 The amount of funds available is announced annually by the State.

 The Tuition Incentive Program (TIP) is a high school completion program that offers to pay college costs for students who graduate from high school or complete their GED.
 There are two phases to this program (Phase I and Phase II).
 The program targets needy students in an effort to encourage them to graduate from high school or complete a GED and continue on into post-secondary education.